 Knowing that there is more than one score can also help if you find yourself striving for the “perfect” credit score.
 No matter what credit score you’re seeing, there are more out there, and they won’t be exactly that same number.
 Therefore, striving for a perfect score is nearly impossible, and it’s not that helpful, either.

-Instead, it’s better to focus on the general range your credit scores fall into.
+Instead, it’s better to focus on achieving a high credit score within a good credit score range.
 This is a healthier way to look at your scores — and it will tell you what you need to know about how lenders might see you as a prospective borrower.

 2. Credit Scores Are Categorized Into Ranges

 It’s easy to get fixated on that little three-digit number that represents our credit score, but given the fact that this number will vary per score, the fixation isn’t very useful.
 Finding out which range your scores fall into, on the other hand, can give you an idea of where you stand.